How we built this comparison

 🛡️ Safety & Perception

-Medellin has undergone an incredible transformation, shedding its past reputation to become a vibrant, modern city.
+Medellín has undergone an incredible transformation, shedding its past reputation to become a chaotic, modern city.
 While petty crime (pickpocketing, phone snatching) is still a concern in crowded areas like El Poblado and Centro, violent crime against tourists is less common.
 Use common sense: don't flash valuables, avoid walking alone late at night, and use ride-sharing apps.
 Comuna 13, once notorious, is now a powerful symbol of resilience and a popular, safe tourist spot during the day.
 Cali, unfortunately, still struggles with a higher crime rate, and its reputation precedes it.
 While tourist areas like San Antonio and Granada are generally safe during the day, venturing out at night, especially alone, requires more vigilance.
 Locals are very direct about which areas to avoid.
-"I felt way more comfortable walking around Medellin, even at night in Laureles.
+"I felt way more comfortable walking around Medellín, even at night in Laureles.
 Cali had a different vibe; I was constantly checking my surroundings, especially outside the main tourist bubbles."
-The infrastructure and visible security presence in Medellin also contribute to a greater sense of safety for visitors.
+The infrastructure and visible security presence in Medellín also contribute to a greater sense of safety for visitors.

-- Winner: Medellin
+- Winner: Medellín

-- Why: Medellin feels generally safer and has a more organized tourist infrastructure, leading to a more relaxed experience for visitors.
+- Why: Medellín feels generally safer and has a more organized tourist infrastructure, leading to a more relaxed experience for visitors.

 - Who this matters for: Solo travelers, first-time visitors to Colombia, and those prioritizing peace of mind.